icgrp/ese532_handouts/_sources/hw4/homework_submission.md

     6. Calculate the ideal vectorization speedup for each stage and fill in {numref}`vectorization-table`.
 Additionally, what speedup do you expect your application can achieve if the compiler is able to achieve the ideal vectorization speedup?
 (5 lines)
         ```{hint}
         For each stage, Identify how many operations can run in vector parallel on the NEON.
         How does that reduce the resource bound?
-How does this reduce the overall number of cycles (keep in mind the critical path).
+How does this reduce the overall number of cycles.
         You should consider both critical path lower bounds and resource capacity lower bounds.

         Remember Amdahl's Law for speedup.
         ```